 I recommend the first option, the EAC Soft Rubber Brayer (A), which requires a call/visit to another website.
 I don't usually recommend the second option the Speedball brayer (B): the quality is modest and they tend to warp over time, but if you’re just starting out, they’ll get you there.
 The third option (C), for those already devoted to linocut who know they'll be doing a lot of printing from home in the future, will last you many years but it is an investment.

 Shipping time is 4-5 days, shipping costs will add about $5, phone may be easier than their website, just do it early in the day (Chicago): 800-465-7382.

 This is for transferring your image.
-This will be more than you need, sorry – but the other good option is sold out.
 If you are comfortable drawing, you can skip it!
 (If Kingart Transfer Paper is sold out, you can order Richeson Transfer Paper).